-In 2001, Electronic Gaming Monthly (EGM) released a magazine issue featuring artwork from Yoshitaka Amano for Final Fantasy X. The cover quickly became one of the most talked-about in the magazine’s history, though its distribution and creation were more complicated than readers realized.
-The issue’s artwork marked a rare example of a major video game magazine commissioning original art from a series’ lead illustrator, and it stood out during a period when print games media was still a primary source of information for players.
+In 2001, Electronic Gaming Monthly (EGM) released a magazine issue featuring artwork from Yoshitaka Amano for Final Fantasy X. The cover became one of the most memorable in the magazine's run, though its path to readers' hands involved unexpected twists.
+The issue represented a rare collaboration between a major gaming publication and a franchise's signature artist, arriving at a time when print magazines dominated how players discovered and learned about upcoming releases.

-Amano has continued to work on variant covers, including projects for DC Comics, maintaining a connection to collectible cover art.
-For EGM, the Final Fantasy X cover represents a moment when print magazines could combine editorial insight, unique art, and a sense of discovery in ways that digital platforms later struggled to replicate.
+Amano has maintained his work on variant covers, including collaborations with DC Comics, keeping the collectible cover art tradition alive.
+For EGM, the Final Fantasy X cover captured a moment when print magazines could deliver something digital platforms couldn't easily replicate: a physical artifact combining editorial vision, commissioned art, and the thrill of discovery.

 Make sure to check out our articles about top games to play in 2026: